 - B.S.F.S., Georgetown University

 - MPAff dual with Asian studies, The University of Texas at Austin

-David J. Firestein is the inaugural executive director-designate of The University of Texas at Austin’s recently announced China Policy Center (UTCPC) and clinical professor-designate at UT’s Lyndon B. Johnson School of Public Affairs.
-As UTCPC director, Firestein will lead UT's institutional engagement with China and advance innovative interdisciplinary research on China-related domestic and foreign policy topics.
-Firestein begins his formal duties at the University on August 28, 2017.
+David J. Firestein is the inaugural executive director of The University of Texas at Austin’s China Public Policy Center (CPPC) and clinical professor at UT’s Lyndon B. Johnson School of Public Affairs.
+As CPPC chief, Firestein leads UT's institutional engagement with China and oversees innovative interdisciplinary research on China-related domestic and foreign policy topics.

-At present, Firestein serves as senior vice president and Perot Fellow at the EastWest Institute (EWI), a top-rated New York City-based foreign policy think tank.
-Over the course of nearly 8 years, Firestein has led EWI’s work in the areas of U.S.-China relations, East Asian security and U.S.-Russia relations.
+Prior to joining UT, Firestein served as senior vice president and Perot Fellow at the EastWest Institute; there, he led the Institute’s work in the areas of U.S.-China relations, East Asian security and U.S.-Russia relations.